dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ```

 Dafny reports that the then branch of the condition is potentially unreachable because the verifier proves that no
 input can reach it.
-In this case, this is to be expected, since the product of two numbers can never be positive.
+In this case, this is to be expected, since the product of two numbers can never be negative.
 In
 practice, `find-dead-code` command can produce both false positives (if the reachability query times out) and false
 negatives (if the verifier cannot prove true unreachability), so the results of such a report should always be
 reviewed.